SR80-app/SR80-Manuals/user-manual.md

 There's no limit on photos per item.
 Take as many as you need.

+#### Recording or Picking a Video During Intake

+The same photo strip has a **Video** button (the one with the video camera glyph).
+Use it when a still photo isn't enough — leaks under pressure, a noise the customer is hearing, a sequence the tech needs to watch in motion.

+Tap **Video** and a small menu pops up with three choices:

+- **Record Video** — opens the in-app recorder.
+Tap the red shutter to start, tap again to stop.
+Recording is capped at **60 seconds** so the clip stays small enough to upload reliably from the shop's WiFi.
+A timer counts up while you're recording so you can see how much room is left.
+- **Choose from Library** — opens the device's Photos library filtered to videos only.
+Useful when somebody snapped a clip on this iPad before opening ShopTracker, or when the customer AirDropped a video over.
+Pick the clip and the app pulls it in.
+- **Cancel** — backs out without doing anything.

+Either way, the captured video appears as a small thumbnail tile in the same strip as the photos, with a play arrow overlay and the duration shown in the corner (e.g., `0:34`).
+Tap the **X** to remove it before saving the work order.

+**60-second cap on Library picks too.** If you choose a video longer than 60 seconds from the library, the app will reject it with a "Video is too long" message.
+Trim it in the Photos app first and try again.

+**Where the video lives:** The video file itself stays in this iPad's Photos library — only a thumbnail and a pointer get uploaded to the server.
+That keeps storage costs sane and uploads fast, but it also means **the full video can only be played back on the iPad it was recorded or picked on.** Other devices see the thumbnail with a small "On [device name]" label so you know where to find it if you need to watch it.
+For the shop, this is fine — videos are usually a "tech needs to see this" thing and the recording iPad is right there in the bay.

 #### Equipment Tags (QR Codes)

 If the equipment has a sticker tag, tap **Scan Tag** in the item form and point the camera at it.
 The app links the sticker to this item.
 For the full tags workflow — printing stickers, what to do with returning equipment, reprinting a damaged tag — see the **Equipment Tags** section near the end of this manual.